Good posture and centre of gravity in every day life

 How does gravity affect my posture?

-Is your head tilted forwards?
+Is your head tilted forward?

 What about shoulders?

 What about arms?
-How to lift things?
+How do you lift things?

 If I have low back pain

-There is so much to write about posture and the centre of gravity.
+There is so much to write about posture and the center of gravity.
 This was just the surface.
 I hope this gives ideas and maybe stops you from lifting that supposedly empty box from the top counter before checking its content and adjusting your strength and gravity to the workload.

 Comments